 EMaVE consortium grants

-Some grants are offered to the best ranked applicants who have not been selected for Erasmus scholarships.
+Some grants are offered to the best ranked European and non-European applicants.

 The amount partially covers the tuition fees for the first year of studies (M1).